michael-wherry/ladybug-query/README.md

-# insect-query
+# ladybug-query
-An R query built upon a number of datasets collected by students at Augustana College.
+An R query built upon a dataset of ladybugs collected by students at Augustana College.
 Created for DATA-331.